BoopChat/boop/README.md

         replace < Google client secret goes here > with the acquired Goolge client sercret. e.g GOOGLE_CLIENT_SECRET = ajhasjdhjh48978387jkhfjkhzx

+# Getting Facebook Login to Work

+1. Setting up Enviroment Variables

+    Add the following variables to the .env file:

+        FACEBOOK_CLIENT_ID = < Facebook client Id goes here >
+        FACEBOOK_CLIENT_SECRET = < Facebook client secret goes here >

+2. Getting Facebook app credentials

+    1. While logged into facebook, navigate to the [Facebook for developers](https://developers.facebook.com/) website.

+    2. Click "Get Started" in the top right corner of the webage OR MyApps and skip to step 3.

+        "Register" by clicking Continue.
+        "Verify account" by adding a cell phone number (e.g 2468435599) and entering the verfication number sent via sms.
+        Confirm email address.
+        Select an option which decribes you and complete registration.

+    3. Click Create App.
+        Select Consumer.
+        Enter the App display name and create the app.

+    4. On the left, next to the App display name you chose, click the down arrow. create test app. click create test app again.

+    5. Under the "Facebook Login" card option, click setup.
+        Select "www".
+        Under site URL enter "http://localhost:3000" and click save.
+        No need to click continue.

+    6. Go to settings on the left and select basic.
+        Copy the app ID into the .env file in the FACEBOOK_CLIENT_ID variable.
+        Click show next to the App secret.
+        Copy the app secret into the .env file in the FACEBOOK_CLIENT_SECRET variable.

 ## Using the client
 1. Ensure your server and database container are running: